salemhilal/salemhilal.github.io/articles/dont-use-inferprops/dont-use-inferprops.md

 ```

 Love to see that.
 However, it would be _great_ if we could get these warnings
-well before we run our code, wouldn't it?
-That's pretty much exactly what
+well before they make their way to the browser, wouldn't it?
+That's pretty much
-TypeScript is for.
+exactly what TypeScript is for.
 Here's that same component in TypeScript:

 ```tsx
 function Howdy(props: { target?: string }) {